 What’s it like working for fun?
 Coming in to work because you choose to, not because you have to?
 Is it really all it’s cracked up to be, and most of all – is it possible?
 Here are my lessons learned about working for fun after early retirement.

 Readers of this blog already know this, but here’s the TL;DR of my FIRE life:

-- I reached financial independence by investing in real estate and index funds.
+- I reached financial independence by investing in real estate and simple beginner investing.

-- I chose to still work part-time because it’s the best side hustle ever.
+- I chose to still work part-time because it can have a lot of pros.

 - I was asked to temporarily work full time about 6 months ago and I went for it because…

 - Having extra money seemed like a good idea.

 - It gave me something to do in the winter during the pandemic.